BurtDS/cash-converter/README.md

 ### Installation

-You can install the package via composer: (this package still needs to be added to Packagist for this to work.)
+You can install the package via composer:
 ```bash
 composer require burtds/cash-converter
 ```